Esri/di-survey123-tools-no-code-required/Use case 1 - Export survey attachment to windows folder(Workbench)/README.md

 ![image](https://user-images.githubusercontent.com/87094963/166831682-d5e9968d-14c1-4d3a-b2e6-b020d0150970.png)

-The [Inspector](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/inspeector.htm) transformer is a placeholder for any other output formats that the user may want to add to the workspace, whether its an Excel writer, HTML table, a geodatabase, Enterprise or AGOL feature layers, JSON or any of [400 plus supported formats of Data Interoperabilty](https://pro.arcgis.com/en/pro-app/latest/help/data/data-interoperability/supported-formats-with-the-data-interoperability-extension.htm).<br/>
+The [Inspector](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/inspeector.htm) transformer is a placeholder for any other output formats that the user may want to add to the workspace later, whether its an Excel writer, HTML table, a geodatabase, Enterprise or AGOL feature layers, JSON or any of [400 plus supported formats of Data Interoperabilty](https://pro.arcgis.com/en/pro-app/latest/help/data/data-interoperability/supported-formats-with-the-data-interoperability-extension.htm).<br/>

 > [!NOTE]
 > **Prerequisites**
 > - A Survey123 feature service with image attachments.
 A [sample feature service](https://pm.maps.arcgis.com/home/item.html?id=1a4a4e91484d4175b340b7f8b9a1dfa3) is publicly available for this blog.
 You are welcome to submit a survey.
-> - An AGOL Organizational account. (optional)
+> - An AGOL Organizational account. (optional-for services shared to Everyone)
-> - Configure a Web Connection of your AGOL account in the Tools Options menu of the Workbench app. (optional)
+> - Configure a Web Connection of your AGOL account in the Tools Options menu of the Workbench app. (optional-for services shared to Everyone)
 > - Identify the destination folder for your attachments (e.g. c:\temp\jpeg)

 ## Instructions

-1. Download and unzip the S123DITool_ExportAttachments.zip  file from this repo folder.
+1. Download and unzip the S123DITool_ExportAttachments.zip  file from this repo folder and open the fmw file by double clicking the zipped file on your Doenloads folder.
+This will launch the Wokbench app and open the workspace.
-2. Delete the AGOL reader.
-If you are new to Data Interop, you can disable the connector between the reader and the List Exploder initially.
-3. On your canvass begin typing AGOL and select the ESRI ArcGIS Online (AGOL) Feature Service Reader.
+2. On your canvass begin typing AGOL and select the ESRI ArcGIS Online (AGOL) Feature Service Reader.
-4. You will be prompted with the Add reader dialog.
+3. You will be prompted with the Add reader dialog.

         a.
 Click on Parameters, select the Web Connection that you created above.
 (Use None for authentication type if you're using the blog sample)